analythium/shiny-load-balancing/README.md

-# Shiny for Python Apps with Docker
+# Scaling Shiny Apps for Python and R

 > We had high hopes for Heroku, as they have a documented option for session affinity.
 However, for reasons we don’t yet understand, the test application consistently fails to pass.
 We’ll update this page as we find out more. - [Shiny for Python docs](https://shiny.rstudio.com/py/docs/deploy.html#heroku)